ranjan-mohanty/vfs-appointment-bot/SECURITY.md

 **1.2 Private Reporting:**

-- **We have enabled private vulnerability reporting on GitHub.** For vulnerabilities that should be kept confidential until a fix is released, please follow the steps outlined in the GitHub documentation: https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability
+- **We have enabled private vulnerability reporting on GitHub.** For vulnerabilities that should be kept confidential until a fix is released, please follow the steps outlined in the [GitHub documentation](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability)

 - **Detailed Description:** Provide a detailed description of the vulnerability, including steps to reproduce it and potential impact.
 - **Confidentiality:** Keep the vulnerability confidential until a fix is released to prevent exploitation.